Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 There are certain parts of the body where the acidity and alkalinity and in-between should be maintained.
 The blood is slightly alkaline at 7.35 to 7.45.
 The stomach is at 3.5 or below, and the saliva’s normal pH is between 6.5 - 7.5.
 They need so to break down food.
 All in all, the body should be about normal at 7.35 – 7.45.

 The person tends to have breathing difficulties or sighs frequently like they can’t get enough air.
-Light and sound sensitivity can also be experiences, especially at night when driving in the dark.
+Light and sound sensitivity can also be experienced, especially at night when driving in the dark.
 A lump in the throat, feeling stuffy in closed rooms, low tolerance to stress, being uncomfortable in high altitudes and abnormal sensitivity to pain are also symptoms of acidosis.
 This abnormal sensitivity to pain is when a person responds disproportionately to the little to the slightest pain.

-These hyper sensitivities and discomforts could be due to too much lactic acid build up.
+These hyper sensitivities and discomforts could be due to too much lactic acid buildup.
 This comes from eating too many carbohydrates or sugar.
 Uric acid also spikes up and having too much protein turning into acid could be to blame.

 Potassium citrate is one of the best acidosis remedies.
-Calcium magnesium right before going to bed also helps neutralizing the acids.
-But with ample vegetables on your diet would be enough to keep your pH levels at normal.
+Taking calcium magnesium right before going to bed also helps in neutralizing the acids.
+But putting ample amount of vegetables on your diet would be enough to keep your pH levels normal.